felix-zenk/iceportal-apis/README.md

 ```

 ### Further simulating
-> If you want to simulate a complete trip the file [`trip_simulation.py`](https://github.com/felix-zenk/iceportal-apis/blob/main/samples/trip_simulation.py) serves as a solid base for that.
+> If you want to simulate a complete trip the [samples](https://github.com/felix-zenk/iceportal-apis/blob/main/samples) serve as a solid base.